supermms/supermms/README.md

 ## Hi there , my name is Matheus :D

-### I'm a 22 years old developer currently studying python for Data Science
+### I'm a 22 years old developer currently studying Python for Data Science

 ### Computer Science student at Universidade Federal do ABC, Brazil.